Mon – Sun: 24/7 Electrical

 What to Expect During and After the Inspection

-During the inspection, a qualified professional will thoroughly examine your home’s electrical system.
+A qualified professional will thoroughly examine your home’s electrical system during the inspection.
 This includes a visual inspection of components, using specialised equipment to test functionality, and potentially asking questions about your typical electrical usage patterns.

 Home Ready Safety Inspection